zetxqx/gateway-api-inference-extension/site-src/guides/serve-multiple-genai-models.md

 ## How
 The following diagram illustrates how Gateway API Inference Extension routes requests to different models based on the model name.
+The model name is extarcted by [Body-Based routing](https://github.com/kubernetes-sigs/gateway-api-inference-extension/blob/main/pkg/bbr/README.md) from the request body to the header.
+The header is then matched to dispatch requests to different `InferencePool` (and their EPPs) instances.
 ![Serving multiple generative AI models](../images/serve-mul-gen-AI-models.png)

 This example illustrates a conceptual example regarding how to use the `HTTPRoute` object to route based on model name like “chatbot” or “recommender” to `InferencePool`.